Masked booby: Feeding

 Fish, particularly flying fish, up to 28 cm long (rarely up to 41 cm) form the bulk of its diet, along with cephalopods.
 Species eaten include various species of flying fish such as blue flyingfish (Exocoetus volitans), mirrorwing flyingfish (Hirundichthys speculiger), sailfin flyingfish (Parexocoetus brachypterus), glider flyingfish (Cheilopogon atrisignis) and Atlantic flyingfish (Cheilopogon melanurus), other fish such as yellowtail amberjack (Seriola lalandi), skipjack tuna (Katsuwonus pelamis), mackerel scad (Decapterus macarellus), pompano dolphinfish (Coryphaena equiselis), mahi-mahi (Coryphaena hippurus), brown chub (Kyphosus bigibbus), redbarred hawkfish (Cirrhitops fasciatus), snake mackerel (Gempylus serpens), frigate tuna (Auxis thazard), Pacific saury (Cololabis saira), ribbon halfbeak (Euleptorhamphus viridis), flat needlefish (Ablennes hians) and mullet of the genus Mugil, and the purpleback flying squid (Sthenoteuthis oualaniensis).

 Predators and parasites

 Silver gulls (Chroicocephalus novaehollandiae) and buff-banded rails (Gallirallus philippensis) prey on eggs and young.
 On some islands such as Ascension and Saint Helena, feral cats have been a threat to masked boobies.
 The tick species Ornithodoros (Alectorobius) muesebecki was described parasitising nesting blue-faced boobies off the Arabian coast.
 The argasid tick Ornithodoros capensis and the ixodid tick Amblyomma loculosum have also been recorded as parasites, the latter possibly spreading piroplasmosis caused by Babesia among boobies.
 On Raine Island and Pandora Cay, nests have been destroyed by green sea turtles (Chelonia mydas) as they pass through booby colonies and dig their own nests in large numbers.
 Rats prey on eggs and young of many seabirds, though the size of masked boobies probably prevents direct predation.
+Seabird colonies may experience indirect ecological consequences from the introduction of rats.
+Research on the ecosystems of the Aleutian Islands has demonstrated that invasive Norway rats modify food-web dynamics by decreasing seabird populations and altering the organization of coastal communities; the recovery of seabird populations and the surrounding marine ecosystems has been linked to the removal of rats.
 On Clipperton Island, rats prey on the crab that eats vegetation.